EDWARD WATERS COLLEGE

 Reporting a Campus Incident

 In the event of an emergency, call the local police, fire or emergency medical services.
-This can be accomplished by dialing 911 from any telephone on campus.
+This can be accomplished by dialing 9-1-1 from any telephone on campus.
 These professionally trained law enforcement officers and medical emergency personnel are the first responders to all emergencies on campus.
 For non-emergency matters contact the Campus Security Office at (904) 470-8888.
 If you are close to one of the blue light emergency phones on campus, simply push the button and the campus security personnel will respond to your location and/or send the appropriate emergency assistance to you.

-All instances of criminal occurrence, property loss, assault, threat, injury or potential crime must be reported.
+All incidents of criminal occurrence, property loss, assault, threat, injury or potential crime must be reported.
 At a minimum, these occurrences should be reported to the Campus Security Department even if the individual does not wish to involve law enforcement, to ensure inclusion in the annual crime statistics and to aid in issuing crime alerts to the campus community.
 Members of the community are encouraged to report any suspicious activity that they observe on campus.
 While no written agreement exists between the College and the Jacksonville Sheriff’s Office, members of the Campus Security Department work closely with the Sheriff’s Office to investigate and resolve reported criminal activity.

 The Counseling Center of Edward Waters College is the primary source of wellness and mental health services on campus.
 Services include individual and group counseling, crisis counseling, consultation, referral, outreach and educational programming.
 The Counseling Center is located in the Collins Student Union Building.
 Hours of operation are Monday – Friday from 8:00 am to 5:00 p.m.
-Appointments are available.
-Contact the Campus Security Office at (904) 470-8888 for after hour emergencies
+After hours appointments are available.
+Contact the Campus Security Office at (904) 470-8888 for after hour emergencies.

 Counseling and consultation services are provided for a wide range of personal concerns including alcohol/drug problems, family concerns, adjustment issues, homesickness, depression, anxiety, eating disorders, roommate conflicts, relationship issues and others.
 Brochures and educational materials are also available on many of these topics.
 The Counseling Center web page; ewc.edu/student/counseling; contains a virtual brochure site on many health and wellness topics.